thearn/webcam-pulse-detector/README.md

 This goal is comparable to those of a few previous efforts in this area (such as https://github.com/mossblaser/HeartMonitor).

-Data processing is implemented within an [OpenMDAO](http://openmdao.org/) assembly object to facilitate rapid prototyping/redesign of the real-time analysis, and for simple embedding into a python application.

 This code was developed at [NASA Glenn Research Center](http://www.nasa.gov/centers/glenn/home/index.html) in support of [OpenMDAO](http://openmdao.org/), under the Aeronautical Sciences Project in NASA's [Fundamental Aeronautics Program](http://www.aeronautics.nasa.gov/fap/), as well as the Crew State Monitoring Element